DFE-Digital/find-a-lost-trn/app/views/static/accessibility.md

 ## Preparation of this accessibility statement

 This statement was prepared on Tuesday 5 April 2022.
-It was last reviewed on Tuesday 5 April 2022.
+It was last reviewed on Tuesday 7 June 2022.

-This service was last tested on Thursday 24 March 2022.
-The test was carried out by the TRA Digital team.
+This service was last tested on Thursday 16 May 2022.
+The test was carried out by the DFE Accessibility team.

-Last updated: Tuesday 5 April 2022
+Last updated: Tuesday 7 June 2022